Skip to main content

 How to configure SSO on the Portal

-Single Sign-On (SSO) is a type of authentication service that allows users to log in to various connected applications with only one set of credentials (usually their username/organization email and password).
+Single Sign-On (SSO) is an authentication approach that allows users to log in to various applications and services with only one set of credentials (usually their username/organization email and password).
 This simplifies the login process for users, as they don't need to create multiple accounts and manage different sets of credentials.

 SSO also makes it easier for account administrators to manage user access and permissions from a single source of truth, and for organizations to comply with regulatory requirements.

-Spectra Assure Portal can integrate with SSO solutions that support the OpenID Connect (OIDC) protocol.
-Organization administrators can enable and disable SSO login on the Portal, as well as configure their preferred SSO method.
+Organization administrators can enable and disable SSO login on the Portal, as well as configure their preferred SSO method on the Settings > User Directory (SSO) page.
 The configuration maps user SSO information set in the identity provider to groups and roles on the Portal.

 This guide is for organization administrators who want to enable and configure SSO on their Portal instance.